garfix/richard/docs/remarks.md

 ] },
 ~~~

-Introduction of a new key, `exec`, of atoms that are not learned (stored, like with `inf`) but directly executed
+Introduction of a new key, `exec`, of atoms that are not learned (stored, like with `inf`) but directly executed.

 ## 2024-11-05